 - Brown butter: it's very easy to make it, and we have a post with detailed video instructions on how to make brown butter.
 The flavor is magical and perfect for these gnocchi.

-Making gnocchi is, in my opinion, the best way to start making homemade pasta.
-Though it's not the pasta we think of when we think of eating homemade noodles, it is a great way to practice with flour and doughs.
+Though it's not the pasta we think of when we think of eating homemade noodles, it is a great way to practice with dough consistencies, moisture, etc.

 - Mixing - I use a large wooden bowl but any other works.
 Make sure it's large enough to accommodate all the ingredients.
 Also, I use a wooden spoon, but if you're more comfortable with a spatula, use it.
 I find that a wooden spoon mixes everything better.

-- Grated cheese - beware of Microplane graters that are too small holed as the cheese tends to clump and doesn't distribute well.
+Grated cheese - beware of Microplane graters that are too small-holed as the cheese tends to clump and doesn't distribute well.
 I like to use medium-sized graters.

 Adding flour